ahmedragab15/Travel-Agency-Dashboard/README.md

 ## <a name="introduction">🤖 Introduction</a>

-A modern Travel Agency platform with an admin dashboard and public site.
-Generate AI-powered trip itineraries based on country, travel style, interests, group type, and budget — and book trips with ease.
+A full-featured travel booking web app with a modern public site and admin dashboard.
+Users can generate AI-based trip itineraries tailored by country, interests, travel style, group type, and budget — then book trips effortlessly.

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- React 19
-- React Router v7 (framework mode)
+- React 19 + React Router v7 (framework mode)
-- Appwrite
+- Appwrite (backend & auth)
 - Tailwind CSS
-- Syncfusion
+- Syncfusion for rich UI components
+- Stripe
 - Vite

 ## <a name="features">🔋 Features</a>

-👉 Secure user authentication and login with google and data management
+🔐 Secure authentication (Google login supported)

-👉 AI-powered trip itinerary generator
+🤖 AI-driven itinerary generation

-👉 Trip booking functionality on the public website
+📆 Trip booking directly from the public site

-👉 Admin dashboard with trip and user management
+🛠 Admin dashboard for trip & user management

-👉 User growth metrics and trip analytics
+📈 Analytics dashboard with charts and user metrics

-👉 Interactive charts and trip statistics table
+📊 Interactive stats and trip details table

-👉 Detailed trip overview

-👉 Responsive UI with a modern design
+📱 Fully responsive with a modern UI

-👉 Modular code architecture with reusable components
+🧱 Modular architecture with reusable components

-and many more, built for scalability and a smooth user experience.
+🚀 Scalable and performance-focused

 ## <a name="liveDemo">🚀 Live Demo</a>